TEALSK12/apcsa-public/curriculum/CA-README.md

 Aligning TEALS APCSA Teaching Resources with the BC Curriculum
 --------

-This course focuses on object-oriented programming and problem solving in Java and is intended for use by schools offering AP College Board’s Computer Science A course.
+This course focuses on object-oriented programming and problem solving in Java.
+The intended use is for schools offering AP College Board’s Computer Science A course.
 For schools in BC, Canada, the course can be adapted to align with BC’s grade 12 [Computer Programming](https://curriculum.gov.bc.ca/curriculum/adst/12/computer-programming) or [Computer Science](https://curriculum.gov.bc.ca/curriculum/mathematics/12/computer-science) courses.
 Since 2018, our community partner BCIT has been supporting the curriculum alignment work.
 Here are highlights of the changes:

 * added Culture Days
 * created alternative projects for Unit 1-5